JH

 Aligned Tools

-Your company's brain — listens to every meeting, remembers what your team decides, ships finished work.
+Your company's brain: listens to every meeting, remembers what your team decides, files the tickets they confirm.

 Integrates with:JiraLinearAsanaMondayNotionGitHubZoomTeamsSlackGmailCalendar

-Most software is the same on day 1,000 as day 1.
-Aligned isn't.
-It reasons over patterns no human can hold in their head (recurring blockers, scattered expertise, decisions that keep getting re-litigated), so the longer a team uses it, the smarter their company becomes.
+Aligned is built to get smarter with age.
+It holds the patterns no one person can (recurring blockers, scattered expertise, decisions that keep resurfacing), so the longer a team uses it, the more their company remembers.

 Problem